Automated Evaluation of Large Vision-Language Models on Self-driving Corner Cases: Related Work

-NuScenes-QA~\cite{qian2023nuscenes} manually constructs 460K question-answer pairs based on object attributes and the relationships between objects in scene graphs.
+\paragraph{Autonomous driving datasets.} The NuScenes-QA~\cite{qian2023nuscenes} manually constructs 460K question-answer pairs based on the object attributes and relationships among objects in scene graphs.
 BDD-X~\cite{kim2018textual} focuses on the behavior of the ego car and provides corresponding reasons.
-While both datasets concentrate on general perception, DRAMA~\cite{malla2023drama} and DriveLM~\cite{sima2023drivelm} additionally pay attention to regional perception and driving suggestions.
-Specifically, DRAMA~\cite{malla2023drama} identifies the most critical targets and offers the corresponding advice.
-DriveLM~\cite{sima2023drivelm} promotes end-to-end autonomous driving understanding through the use of graph-structured question-answer pairs.
-However, autonomous driving systems often fail in corner cases, leading to severe accidents.
-StreetHazards~\cite{hendrycks2019benchmark} is a synthesized dataset where corner case scenes are simulated using computer graphics.
-CODA~\cite{li2022coda} is a real-world road corner case dataset, containing 5,000 driving scenes, spanning more than 30 object categories.
-As shown in Tab.~\ref{tab:dataset_comparison}, existing corner case datasets lack language modality, and vision-language datasets don't cover corner case scenarios.
-Thus, we propose CODA-LM, the first large-scale multimodal road corner case dataset for self-driving with a hierarchical evaluation framework.
+While both datasets concentrate on general perception, DRAMA~\cite{malla2023drama} and DriveLM~\cite{sima2023drivelm} further consider regional perception and driving suggestions.
+DRAMA identifies the most critical targets and offers the corresponding advice, while DriveLM promotes end-to-end autonomous driving understanding through the usage of graph-structured question-answer pairs.
+Self-driving systems often fail in corner cases, leading to severe accidents.
+StreetHazards~\cite{hendrycks2019benchmark} is a synthesized dataset where corner cases are simulated via graphics.
+CODA~\cite{li2022coda} is a real-world road corner case dataset with 10K driving scenes, spanning more than 40 classes.
+As in Tab.~\ref{tab:dataset_comparison}, the existing corner case datasets lack language modality, while vision-language datasets don't cover road corner cases.
+Thus, we propose CODA-LM, the first large-scale multimodal road corner case dataset for self-driving with a hierarchical automatic evaluation framework.